 Entrance to the 1872 room on the left.
 The 1893 Infant Room on the right.

 Exterior view showing the unusual roof of the infant room – originally a bell hung in the skylight roof.
 Interior view – although this is a dark photo it shows the metal joists and supports for this almost unique feature.

 Plan of crossroads where the school was situated 1861

-After another money crisis in 1883, the schools united with a new Headteacher, William Curtis, a newly qualified teacher.
+After another money crisis in 1883, the schools united with a new Head Master, William Curtis, a newly qualified teacher.
 He was a fine schoolmaster and a man of humanity – he rarely inflicted corporal punishment.
 He was church choirmaster for 17 years, superintendent of the Sunday School, founder of the Boys’ Brigade, secretary of the newly formed Cooperative Society and several village charities.

 In 1885, a brick partition that divided the two rooms was removed and the whole school was cleaned and painted.

 His wife, Elizabeth and children 1910.
 Later she became a headteacher at Eaton.